LAION-AI/Open-Assistant/README.md

 </div>

-# Here is our website to collect data:
+# Here is our website to collect data

 [open-assistant.io](https://open-assistant.io)